pts/latex-uni8/README.txt

   text and math default fonts (rather than Latin Modern, which is based on Computer Modern).
 This uses the new old URW-based text fonts with times.sty.
+* Use \usepackage[inputenc=latin2] to use ISO-8859-2 input encoding.
+Most
+  users shouldn't need this nowaday, the UTF-8 default is better.
+* Use \usepackage[inputenc=latin1] to use ISO-8859-1 input encoding.
+Most
+  users shouldn't need this nowaday, the UTF-8 default is better.

 __END__